Anand7788/ecommerce-website/README.md

-# 🛒 ShoppersPoint – Full-Stack E-Commerce Web Application
+# 🛒 ShopNow – Full-Stack E-Commerce Web Application

-**ShoppersPoint** is a modern, responsive e-commerce platform built with **React.js (Frontend)** and **Ruby on Rails (Backend)**.
+**ShopNow** is a modern, responsive e-commerce platform built with **React.js (Frontend)** and **Ruby on Rails (Backend)**.
 It provides a seamless online shopping experience with product listings, secure authentication, Razorpay payments, cart management, and a powerful Admin Panel.

 ---